polkadot-js/api/docs/start/api.consts.md

 console.log(api.consts.balances.transactionByteFee.toNumber());
 ```

-Since these are constants and defined by the metadata, it is not a call, but rather the values are immediate available - as you'll see in subsequent sections, there is no need for `await` on these, it immediately returns the type.
+Since these are constants and defined by the metadata, it is not a call, but rather the values immediately available - as you'll see in subsequent sections, there is no need for `await` on these, it immediately returns the type and value for you to work with.

 ## The API and types